No. 7 Texas rolls past No. 3 Kansas 76-56 for Big 12 title

 Wilson, the league’s player of the year, kept the Jayhawks afloat during a scattershot first half.
 He scored 17 points, more than half their total, while pounding the glass and even picking up a steal.

 Texas, meanwhile, relied on depth and balance in forging a 39-33 halftime lead.
-It had to after losing Disu, who already had been a revelation the previous two rounds, to a pair of fouls less than eight minutes into the game.
+It had to after losing Disu, a revelation in the previous two rounds, to a pair of fouls less than eight minutes into the game.

+“Everybody on the court was doing their part,” Carr said later, “cutting, moving, knocking down shots.”

-When the big man returned, he went right to work.
-Disu had a couple of baskets in the opening minutes, and a nearly five-minute drought by Kansas allowed the Longhorns to extend their lead to 53-41 with 12 minutes to go.
+When Disu returned, the big man went right to work.
+He had a couple of baskets in the opening minutes, and a nearly five-minute drought by Kansas allowed the Longhorns to extend their lead to 53-41 with 12 minutes to go.

 By that point, about 500 Texas fans sounded like 15,000.
 And about 15,000 Kansas fans were dead silent.